TimurSl/SFML-Animation-Practice/README.md

 # SFML Animation Practice
 ## Description
- This project contains the source code of my practiceforo SFML animation
+ This project contains the source code of my practice for SFML animation

 ## Structure
 ### Engine - contains all game engine classes